hasenbanck/sevenz-rust2/ppmd-rust/README.md

+# PPMd in native Rust

 [![Crate](https://img.shields.io/crates/v/ppmd-rust.svg)](https://crates.io/crates/ppmd-rust)
 [![Documentation](https://docs.rs/ppmd-rust/badge.svg)](https://docs.rs/ppmd-rust)

 PPMd compression / decompression.
 It's a port of the PPMd C-code from 7-Zip to Rust.

+The following variants are provided:

-The PPMd7 (PPMdH) with the 7z range coder (as used by the 7z archive format) and the PPMd8 (PPMdI rev.1) (as used by the zip archive format) are ported.
+- The PPMd7 (PPMdH) as used by the 7z archive format
+- The PPMd8 (PPMdI rev.1) as used by the zip archive format

 ## Acknowledgement